 Not All AI Use Is Bad

-The same technology that enables spam also enables genuinely useful applications.
-AI can help you summarize long documents so you don’t waste time reading things that aren’t relevant.
-It can help you overcome writer’s block when you’re staring at a blank page.
+The same technology that enables spam also enables useful applications.
+Google’s NotebookLM can help you analyze long documents so you don’t waste time reading things that aren’t relevant.
+AI can help you get started with everyday tasks when you’re staring at a blank page.
 It can manage your calendar so you spend less time on logistics.

 Painting all AI use with the same brush misses the very real ways it can make your life easier.